Katie Ledecky returns to competition, picking up where pre-pandemic domination left off

 “I feel good about where I’m at,” she said of her wide range of distances, “at the two extremes, but I also feel good about where I’m at in the middle.”

 Her program in San Antonio is designed to give her a taste of the workload that awaits at trials.
 Ledecky swims in the 400-meter free Thursday, the 200 on Friday and the 800 on Saturday.
 She’s also entered in Thursday’s 100-meter freestyle race and Saturday’s 50.
-She isn’t expected to tackle either of those shorter distances at trials in June, but after waiting 12 long months to compete, she’ll take the extra work where she can get it.
+She isn’t expected to tackle either of those shorter distances at the trials in June, but after waiting 12 long months to compete, she will take the extra work where she can get it.

 “It feels good,” she said of Wednesday’s return to competition.
 “It’s good to see everyone and be in this environment and getting the opportunity to race.”